La Cucaracha (album)

-La Cucaracha is the ninth studio album by the American alternative rock band Ween.
+La Cucaracha is the ninth and final studio album by the American alternative rock band Ween.
 The album was available for streaming on the band's Myspace page from October 16 to 19, 2007, and it was released on October 23.
 It was named the 2007 Album of the Year by Magnet magazine.
 A bonus track, "Bag of Fat", was available as an iTunes exclusive with the purchase of the entire album.